Bonnie-B/Bonnie-B.github.io/_publications/2015-10-01-goToScholar-ItIsMoreEfficient.md

 ![](https://media.giphy.com/media/mWJDGBXh2L60w/giphy.gif) ![](https://media2.giphy.com/media/GSaisbSpqmXWU/200.webp)

 ...
-If it has a DOI, then don't expect me to take the time to post about it...
+If it has a DOI, then don't expect me to to post about it here...

+(That would be wasting precious time which could be usef for other stuff, such as coding or picking gifs!)